gstelang/1brc-challenge/README.md

 # Goal
 * Process 1 billion rows in a file of size 12.85 GB in Go with high perf!
-Original Repo (here)[https://github.com/AlexanderYastrebov/1brc Process 1 billion]
+Original Repo [here](https://github.com/AlexanderYastrebov/1brc)
 * Documenting my experience and trying few things along the way....
 * All tests on apple macbook M1 pro (2020) with 16 GB RAM.